strawlion/javascript/es5/README.md

     underlying behavior without expecting the reader to make inferences from context (within reason).

     > Why?
-The more inferences that are expected of the reader the more they have to keep in (their) memory, which can lead to error prone code.
-It also makes the author's intent clear, making bugs easier to spot.
+The more inferences the reader has to keep in (their) memory, the more likely they are to forget something, which can lead to errors.
+Accurate naming also makes bugs easier to spot by providing clear intent.

     ```javascript
     // bad